jpuigcerver/kaldi-lattice-utils/kwsbin2/README.md

 For additional details, check the PhD thesis "A Probabilistic Formulation of Keyword Spotting", by J. Puigcerver et al. (2018).

-Suppose that associated time with each state in the previous Lattice is given by the following table:
+For instance, let's consider the previous lattice and suppose that associated time with each state in the previous Lattice is given by the following table:

 |           |     |     |     |     |     |     |     |     |     |     |
 |-----------|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|